kesh-lang/kesh/examples.md

 ### Collections

-Similar to Lua's tables, collections are able to represent both linear values (array) and key-value fields (object).
+Similar to Lua's tables, collections are able to represent both linear values ("array") and key-value fields ("object").

 They are an essential part of the language.
-As in ECMAScript, arrays are collections with auto-indexed numeric keys, functions are collections, and primitive values are automatically upgraded to collections as needed (autoboxing).
+As in ECMAScript, arrays are collections with auto-indexed numeric keys, functions are (also) collections, and primitive values are automatically upgraded to collections as needed (autoboxing).

 In **kesh**, even [the unit type](#special-types) is a collection.

-Array collections are 0-indexed by default.

 ```lua
 people: [  -- an array of objects